Andrew Bosworth

-Andrew "Boz" Bosworth (born January 7, 1982) is an American business executive and U.S. Army Reserve officer who has been chief technology officer at Meta since January 2022.
+Andrew "Boz" Bosworth (born January 7, 1982) is an American business executive and U.S. Army Reserve officer who is Meta’s chief technology officer and Head of its Reality Labs division.

 After graduating from Harvard University in 2004, he worked as a developer on Microsoft Visio for almost two years, then joined Mark Zuckerberg at Facebook in January 2006, where he helped create News Feed.

 In 2025, Bosworth was commissioned Lieutenant Colonel of the United States Army to advise Detachment 201.

 During Bosworth's tenure as Chief Technology Officer of Meta, the company's Reality Labs division has accumulated operating losses totaling approximately $63.59 billion.

 Early life and education

 Bosworth was born and raised in Santa Clara County, California.
 He grew up on a farm in Saratoga and was involved in agricultural endeavors with nonprofit 4-H as a child.
 Bosworth attended Harvard University and met Mark Zuckerberg while working as a teaching assistant in an artificial intelligence class.
-He graduated from Harvard University in 2004.
+He graduated cum laude from Harvard University in 2004.

 Career

 Bosworth began his career working for Microsoft as a developer on Microsoft Visio.
 In 2006, Bosworth received a call from a recruiter looking for a candidate with a background in artificial intelligence.
-From this, he joined as one of the first 15 engineers at Facebook.
+From this, he joined as one of the first 15 engineers at Facebook and developed the Facebook News Feed, which launched later that year and was quickly replicated across the social media industry.

+As Facebook’s engineering organization grew, Bosworth devised its bootcamp program for engineers joining the company and led the groups developing features including Groups, Messenger and Video Calling.

-In 2012, Bosworth took initiative over the transition between desktop advertising and mobile advertising, where he oversaw the mobile ad product.
+In 2012 he led the company’s transition from desktop to mobile advertising and oversaw the creation of its mobile advertising products.
+By 2015 these products accounted for 78% of the company’s total revenue.

-In August 2017, Facebook CTO Mike Schroepfer announced that Bosworth would be transitioning to the role of vice-president for augmented reality and virtual reality, and Mark Rabkin would assume Bosworth's current responsibilities.
+Facebook CTO Mike Schroepfer announced in August 2017 that Bosworth would be transitioning to the role of vice-president for augmented reality and virtual reality, and Mark Rabkin would assume Bosworth's responsibilities.
+In 2020 Bosworth renamed the AR/VR organization to Reality Labs, which leads the company’s work on its metaverse vision.
+Reality Labs went on to launch products including the Quest VR headset, Portal video calling device, and AI glasses in partnership with EssilorLuxottica brands Ray-Ban and Oakley.

+In 2021 Mark Zuckerberg announced that Bosworth would succeed Schroepfer as the company’s CTO while continuing to lead Reality Labs.
+Shortly after, Zuckerberg announced that Facebook would be renamed Meta to reflect the company’s focus on its metaverse vision.

+In 2025 the U.S. Army announced that Bosworth, alongside three other senior technology executives, would join the Army Reserve to serve as in the newly formed Executive Innovation Corps, known as Detachment 201.
+As part of the new roles, all four were sworn in as Army Reserve Lieutenants Colonel.
+The Army said the Corps would work on “targeted projects to help guide rapid and scalable tech solutions to complex problems.”